uRosConf/unconfUROS2018/README.md

 ## Ideas

  - [Machine learning techniques for imputation (boosting, deep learning, ....)](doc/MLimputation.md)
+ - [A shiny app for data validation and rule management](doc/data_validation.md)
  - Sampling package that covers the need of NSIs
- - [A shiny app for data validation and rule management](doc/data_validation.md)
+ - A shiny app for statistical disclosure control of tabular data (using [sdcTable](https://CRAN.R-project.org/package=missForest))
+ - *Tell us your idea!*

 ## unconfUROS Programme